Text by CLOT Magazine

 A project starting a few years back (sellout debut performances were held at St.Mary’s Works, Norwich, in September 2016 and Colchester arts centre in 2017), seems UNIT are harvesting deserved attention.
 In January 2019, [UNIT] undertook a week-long residency at Norwich Arts Centre, culminating in an exhibition/installation and six live performances.

-We had a chat with Bill Vine so he could explain us a bit more what are the aims behind the project and where they want to take the project into, as they already have been commissioned by Norwich Arts Centre to create a new version in October to celebrate the 50th anniversary year of the moon landing.
+We had a chat with Bill Vine so he could explain to us a bit more what are the aims behind the project and where they want to take the project, as they already have been commissioned by Norwich Arts Centre to create a new version in October to celebrate the 50th anniversary year of the moon landing.

 What is the intellectual process behind the project?

-What reaction do you expect from the audience who interact with the pieces and what makes the set up particularly special?
+What reaction do you expect from the audience interacting with the pieces, and what makes the set-up particularly special?

 After the Phase I experience, what are the challenges for Phase II?

 The project’s challenges for Phase II are finding a broader variety of spaces to set up and perform in, adding different artists into the mix, and seeing where that takes us.
 We’re really lucky to have been able to work with the visual artist Dan Tombs on Phase I, and this time around, we’re also bringing in another amazing visual artist, Henry Driver, to see what results will emerge from changing this element.

 We’re also planning on augmenting some performances with additional musicians.
 It would be really interesting to try to get Henry and Dan to work simultaneously on the visual element at some point.
 It’s a huge undertaking to set up performance due to its scale (each of the seven projection screens is 3.5m X 2.5m), so finding big enough spaces is a challenge before we even think about anything else!